github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners/running-scripts-before-or-after-a-job.md

 ### Permission denied

 If you get a "permission denied" error when you attempt to run a script, make sure that the script is executable.
-For example, in a terminal on Linux or MacOS you can use the following command to make a file executable.
+For example, in a terminal on Linux or macOS you can use the following command to make a file executable.

 ```bash
 chmod +x PATH/TO/FILE